betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 study](https://docs.google.com/presentation/d/1hsJLv1ieSqtXBzd5YZusY-mB8e1VJzaeOmh8Q4VeMio/edit#slide=id.g43d857af8_0177)
 found that response time is one of the most important factors in retaining contributors.
-Contributors who received feedback within 48 hours “have an exceptionally high rate of returning,” whereas “Ccntributors who wait longer than 7 days for code review on their first bug have virtually zero percent likelihood of returning.”
+Contributors who received feedback within 48 hours “have an exceptionally high rate of returning,” whereas “Contributors who wait longer than 7 days for code review on their first bug have virtually zero percent likelihood of returning.”
 This result was supported by anecdotal evidence in my interviews.
 Additionally, while a timely and friendly response is necessary,